um-pdavila/acs_docs/docs/triton/3-jobs/1-lsf.rst

 **debug** queue to benchmark your jobs.
 More on :ref:`Pegasus Queues <p-queues>` and :ref:`LSF Job Scripts <lsf-scripts>`

-.. warning:: Jobs with insufficient resource allocations interfere with cluster performance and the CCS account responsible for those jobs may be suspended (`Policies <https://ccs.miami.edu/ac/policies>`__).
+.. warning:: Jobs with insufficient resource allocations interfere with cluster performance and the IDSC account responsible for those jobs may be suspended (`Policies <https://ccs.miami.edu/ac/policies>`__).

 .. tip:: **Stage data for running jobs exclusively in the** ``/scratch`` **file system,** which is optimized for fast data access.